January 13, 2025

 Nutrition: How to maintain your weight during cancer treatment

-- Think small.
+• Think small.
 When your appetite is low, it’s wise to consider how you can get the most nutrition bang for your buck.
-Taylor recommends trying a supplement like Boost or Ensure Plus.
+Thomas recommends trying a supplement like Boost, Ensure or a similar product that can be tolerated.
 Also, consider five smaller meals rather than three large meals.

-- Incorporate healthy fats.
-“This can help keep weight on without sacrificing nutrition,” Taylor said.
+• Incorporate healthy fats.
+“This can help keep weight on without sacrificing nutrition,” Thomas said.
 A few examples of healthy fats include walnuts, salmon, olive oil, avocados, flax and chia seeds.

-- Know that maintaining weight and managing symptoms take priority.
-“Depending on the type of cancer and the type of symptoms the patient is experiencing, they may need to avoid typical ‘healthy foods,’” Taylor said.
+• Know that maintaining weight and managing symptoms take priority.
+“Depending on the type of cancer and the type of symptoms the patient is experiencing, they may need to avoid typical ‘healthy foods,’” Thomas said.
 “While we want individuals to maintain a healthy diet throughout treatment, it is not always possible.”

-- Enlist the help of a dietitian before you have significant weight loss or side effects.
-“Using your dietitian to help with symptoms as they arise, rather than finding a solution for multiple symptoms all at once, makes progress more manageable,” Taylor said.
+• Enlist the help of a dietitian before you have significant weight loss or side effects.
+“Using your dietitian to help with symptoms as they arise, rather than finding a solution for multiple symptoms all at once, makes progress more manageable,” Thomas said.
 “Dietitians can help with a variety of symptoms that affect intake such as fatigue, taste changes, early satiety, nausea, diarrhea, constipation and bloating.”

 Movement: The importance of exercise during cancer treatment